Welcome to Border Engineering Training Association

-As a business, you'll also provide the tools and equipment an MA needs to do the job at hand.
+As a business, you would normally provide the apprentice with PPE, tools and equipment they need to carry out the job at safely.

 Skills Development Scotland & Scottish Government publication worth reading

-Modern apprenitceship statistics full year report 2016/17 click here for further information
+Skills Developmen Scotland Modern apprenitceship statistics reports click here for further information

-Scotlands Employer Recruitment Incentive click here for further information
+Scotlands Employer Recruitment Incentive (SERI) click here for further information

-Apprenticeship pay survey 2016 Scotland Click here for further information
+Government Apprenticeship pay survey Click here for further information

 Consultation On The Scottish Government Response To The Introduction Of The Uk Apprenticeship Levy Analysis Of Responses click here to access report